-In Chapter 13 bankruptcy, you pay back a certain amount of your debts through a three to five-year repayment plan.
-During your bankruptcy, you make monthly payments to a bankruptcy trustee who distributes the money to your creditors according to the terms of your plan.
-But just because you file for Chapter 13 bankruptcy doesn’t mean that you have to pay back all of your debts.
-The amount you pay depends on your income, expenses, assets, and debt type.
+The Chapter 13 bankruptcy trustee distributes the money to your creditors according to the plan terms.
+That doesn’t mean that you have to pay back all of your debts.
+The amount you’ll pay will depend on your income, expenses, assets, and debt type.
 You’ll typically pay the greater of:

-If your car is worth less than what you owe on it, you may be able to reduce the balance of your loan to the value of the vehicle through a Chapter 13 cramdown.
-To qualify for a car loan cramdown, you must have purchased the vehicle at least 910 days (approximately two and a half years) prior to filing your case.
+If your car is worth less than what you owe, you might be able to reduce the balance of your loan to the value of the vehicle using a Chapter 13 cramdown.
+To qualify for a car loan cramdown, you must have purchased the car at least 910 days (approximately two and a half years) before filing your case.

-One of the most important benefits offered by Chapter 13 bankruptcy that is not available in Chapter 7 is the ability to remove unsecured junior liens (such as your second mortgage) from your house.
-This process is referred to as lien stripping.
-Basically, if the balance of your first mortgage exceeds the value of your house, your second mortgage (or other junior lien) is considered wholly unsecured and can be eliminated through lien stripping in Chapter 13 bankruptcy.
+One powerful benefit offered by Chapter 13 bankruptcy but not Chapter 7 is the ability to remove unsecured junior liens (such as your second mortgage) from your house in a process known as lien stripping.
+If the balance of your first mortgage exceeds the value of your home, your second mortgage or another junior lien is considered wholly unsecured.
+In that instance, it can be eliminated through lien stripping in Chapter 13 bankruptcy.